Data scraping enables you to extract structured data from your browser, application or document to a database, .csv file or even Excel spreadsheet.

 - Indicate the Next button in the web page, application or document (if the information you want to extract spans multiple pages).

-After you are finished with the wizard, a project is generated in Studio.
+After you are finished with the wizard, a sequence is generated in Studio.

 Data scraping always generates a container (Attach Browser or Attach Window) with a selector for the top-level window and an Extract Structured Data activity with a partial selector, thus ensuring a correct identification of the app to be scraped.